GChristensen/posts/_posts/2022-06-29-understand-functional-programming-in-20-minutes.md

 product types.
 They vary in the way by which their number of inhabiting values is calculated.
-For example, the number of possible inhabiting values of 2-[tuple](https://en.wikipedia.org/wiki/Tuple) of bytes, which is a product type, is 256x256 = 65536 - all possible combinations from `[0, 0]` to `[255, 255]`.
-On the other hand, the number of inhabitants of the
-Boolean, a sum type, is 2: `true` and `false`.
+For example, the number of possible inhabiting values of 2-[tuple](https://en.wikipedia.org/wiki/Tuple) of bytes, which is a product type, is 256x256 = 65536.
+It includes possible combinations from `[0, 0]` to `[255, 255]`.
+On the other hand, the number of inhabitants of the Boolean, a sum type, is 2: `true` and `false`.
 Product types and sum types are collectively called "algebraic" because they have algebraic [properties](https://stanford-cs242.github.io/f19/lectures/03-2-algebraic-data-types.html) similar to normal integers.

 In practice, the sum types are often employed as containers that wrap some tagged values which could be processed with pattern matching, spawning their